EXPLAINER: Who’s been charged in the deadly Capitol siege?

 COULD ANY OFFICERS FACE CHARGES?

-At least two Capitol police officers, one who took a selfie with the attackers and another who put on a Make America Great Again hat, have been suspended.
+At least two Capitol police officers have been suspended — one who took a selfie with the attackers and another who put on a Make America Great Again hat.
 At least a dozen more are under internal investigation for their behavior during the uprising, according to lawmakers.

-The Capitol Police officer who shot Ashli Babbitt, a Trump supporter who was trying to climb through a broken window into the Speaker’s Lobby, has been placed on administrative leave per agency policy and the shooting is under investigation by Capitol Police and the Metropolitan Police Department.
+The Capitol officer who shot Ashli Babbitt, a Trump supporter who was trying to climb through a broken window into the speaker’s lobby, has been placed on administrative leave per agency policy, and the shooting is under investigation by Capitol police and the Metropolitan Police Department.

 Richer reported from Boston.
-Associated Press reporter Michael Balsamo contributed to this report from Washington.
+Associated Press writer Michael Balsamo in Washington contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.